This is the text of the talk given at the second Celtic Summer School at the Scottish Storytelling Centre, inspired by Patrick Geddes (1854 - 1932).

 The poet Hugh MacDiarmid, in his autobiography The Company I've Kept (1966) reflected, ‘His constant effort was to help people think for themselves and to think round the whole circle, not in scraps and bits.
 He knew that watertight compartments are useful only to a sinking ship and traversed all the boundaries of separate subjects.’
 This said, breadth of thought and a general direction, for Geddes, are not opposed to specialised thought and detailed work: 'they are complementary and mutually indispensible.’

-Wonder, in Geddes’ view is the seed of knowledge.
+The importance of a sense of 'wonder,' in Geddes’ view is the seed of knowledge.
 In his final lecture to his Dundee Students, he declared:

 As Philip Boardman put it, Geddes ‘held constantly before both teachers and students the single goal of reuniting the separate studies of art, of literature, and of science into a related cultural whole, which served as an example to the universities still mainly engaged in breaking knowledge up into particles unconnected with each other or with life.’